nitishchaubeyy/Sumeru/README.md

 ## 🎯 Vision

-Sumeru aims to provide a **focused, distraction-free digital environment** for seekers to build consistency in their *sadhana*, while leveraging modern technology to enhance discipline, motivation, and community connection.
+Sumeru. aims to provide a **focused, distraction-free digital environment** for seekers to build consistency in their *sadhana*, while leveraging modern technology to enhance discipline, motivation, and community connection.

 ---